vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-20-using-spring-request-scoped-beans-for-aduting.md

 }
 ```

-Make sure the aspect is marked as `@Component` otherwise Spring will not pick it up.
-We also need to create an Auditor who would store the execution context for the duration of request.
+Make sure to mark it as `@Component` so Spring picks it up.
+We also need an Auditor to keep track of what's happening during the request:

 ```java
 public class Auditor {
     private final static Logger logger = LoggerFactory.getLogger(Auditor.class);
     private List<Record> records = new ArrayList<>();
     private String remoteAddress;